flipxcrsp/Kojo_Product_Observations/README.md

 * paper requests
 * fragmented workflows

-Replacing all of those systems would create operational resistance.
+Replacing all of those systems would create disruption.

 Instead, Kojo integrates into existing workflows & centralizes.